crazybee69/laravel-bitrix24/README.md

 ## Setup App actions for Bitrix24

-If you need to install webhooks or application actions for Business Processes, you can listen the event: `Crazybee47\Laravel\Bitrix24\Events\OnAppInstalled`.
+If you need to install webhooks or application actions for Business Processes when the application is installed into Bitrix24, you can listen the event: `Crazybee47\Laravel\Bitrix24\Events\OnAppInstalled`.
 To do this, register handler for it in your EventServiceProvider:

 ### Example: